Helene strengthens to a Category 4 hurricane as it nears Florida's Gulf Coast

 Among them was Sharonda Davis, one of several gathered at a Tallahassee shelter worried their mobile homes wouldn’t withstand the winds.
 She said the hurricane’s size is “scarier than anything because it’s the aftermath that we’re going to have to face.”

-Federal authorities were staging search-and-rescue teams as the National Weather Service office in Tallahassee forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly "catastrophic and unsurvivable" in Apalachee Bay.
+Federal authorities were staging search-and-rescue teams as the weather service forecast storm surges of up to 20 feet (6 meters) and warned they could be particularly "catastrophic and unsurvivable" in Apalachee Bay.

 “Please, please, please take any evacuation orders seriously!” the office said, describing the surge scenario as “a nightmare.”